SBA Form 912: How To Fill Out a Statement of Personal History

-The Small Business Administration (SBA) Statement of Personal History form, otherwise known as SBA Form 912, is used to determine a borrower’s trustworthiness and evaluate whether the applicant or their business partners have any criminal history.
+The Small Business Administration (SBA) Statement of Personal History form, otherwise known as SBA Form 912, is used to determine a borrower’s trustworthiness and to evaluate whether the applicant or their business partners have any criminal history.
 The information gathered by SBA Form 912 helps determine if a borrower is of good character.
 Completing the form accurately and in detail will help prevent delays or loan denials.

 One of the eligibility requirements to qualify for an SBA loan is that you and your business partners meet the SBA’s definition of “good character.”
 This definition is based on the SBA’s assessment of your integrity, behavior, and past criminal records.
 Form 912 dives into the criminal history portion of this assessment, and it must be filled out by all principals of the business, including: